 You want to be enthusiastic about being able to work shows and events for your partners.
 Go out of your way to do this.
 These events are some of your best opportunities to show them what you can do.
 Most of these events are manned by key personnel from the company, and you need to take advantage of this opportunity.
 A vital example of this happened recently to an angler I know.
 We will call the company XYZ.
 The Angler did not have any events during the upcoming month and knew that the FLW Championship was approaching.
 It was being held within a half days drive of the Angler.
 So, he sent out an email to all partners asking who would be at the Championship.
 When XYZ responded, the Angler acted quickly and offered to work with them if they needed help.
 Long story short, XYZ wanted the Angler to go and even paid him to help cover his expenses.
 This is an excellent example of how the Angler created an opportunity when there appeared to be none.

-The example above covers many qualities of what companies are looking for in a partner.
+The example above covers many qualities companies are looking for in a partner.
 The Angler created an opportunity to do something for the company rather than wait for them to contact him.
 He also showed a willingness to put the company ahead of himself.

 I want to take just a minute to explain the "pro-staff" concept.
 First of all, it is not professional staff.
 It is short for promotional staff.
 Keep this in mind at all times.
 Your job is to promote the sponsor.
 I take this a step further.
 It is my responsibility with all of my partners to increase sales.
-Promoting them is just a by product of accomplishing my goal.
+Promoting them is just a by-product of accomplishing my goal.